eboyden42/heart-ntw/README.md

 1) Clone the repository and navigate to src/main/java/research/HeartPredictionApp.java.
 2) Run the app and follow directions in the terminal to either create a new network or use an existing one.
-New networks will automatically train and then generate images and predictions.
+New networks will automatically train and then generate analysis data.

 ## Issues